Governor of North Sumatra: Concurrent offices

 From 1948 until 1959, the Governor of North Sumatra assumed the office as the Chairman and member of the Regional Government Council.
 Members of the Regional Government Council were elected by the Regional People's Representative Council with regards to the political composition inside the council.
 The Regional Government Council has a term of 5 years, and was responsible to the Regional People's Representative Council.
 In 1959, the Regional Government Council was dissolved and was replaced by the Daily Government Board.
 The board did not have any leadership, and members of the board are appointed and responsible to the governor.

-After the enactment of the Law No. 16 of 1969 on 17 December 1969, the incumbent Governor of North Sumatra became the ex officio member of the People's Consultative Assembly.
+After the enactment of the Law No. 16 of 1969 on 17 December 1969, the incumbent governor of North Sumatra became the ex officio member of the People's Consultative Assembly.
 The incumbent governor became a member of the North Sumatra's Regional Delegation fraction of the assembly.
 This ex-officio membership was abolished after the enactment of the Law No. 4 of 1999 on 1 February 1999, when the new law banned an incumbent governor from becoming a member of the People's Consultative Assembly.

 As of today, the Governor of North Sumatra did not assume any concurrent offices.

-Trivia

-Almost all military officers — except Kaharuddin Nasution — that became the Governor of North Sumatra have previously served in the 1st Military Regional Command/Bukit Barisan, either as commander or chief of staff.